 Natural organic reduction is a process developed by Katrina Spade, Founder and CEO of Recompose, to gently convert human remains to soil.
 This process uses large tanks, containers, or similar vessels to hold human remains together with straw, wood chips, and/or other natural materials for a period of time of about four to six weeks.
 It provides us with the opportunity to nourish new life after we die.
 It uses significantly less energy than cremation and saves over one metric ton of carbon dioxide per person.

 Natural organic reduction is now available in Washington State.
-PMA has contracted with two companies to offer a discounted rate to our members.
+PMA has contracted with two companies, Recompose and Return Home, to offer a discounted rate to our members.
 Additionally, many funeral homes across the state are now offering this service.
 For more information, please visit the Natural Organic Reduction price list here.